Olivier-Boudeville/Ceylan-WOOPER/doc/Ceylan-WOOPER-Layer-technical-manual-english.rst

 - **Concurrent Programming in Erlang**, Joe Armstrong, Robert Virding, Claes Wikström et Mike Williams.
 Chapter 18, page 299: Object-oriented Programming.
 This book describes a simple way of implementing multiple inheritance, without virtual table, at the expense of a (probably slow) systematic method look-up (at each method call).
 No specific state management is supported

-- Chris Rathman's `approach <http://www.angelfire.com/tx4/cus/shapes/erlang.html>`_ to life cycle management and polymorphism.
-Inheritance not supported
+- Chris Rathman's `approach <http://www.angelfire.com/tx4/cus/shapes/erlang.html>`_ to life cycle management and polymorphism ; inheritance not supported

 - `ECT <http://www.erlang-factory.com/upload/presentations/162/ECT.pdf>`_, an Object-Oriented Extension to Erlang, very promising yet apparently not maintained anymore

 - As Burkhard Neppert suggested, an alternative way of implementing OOP here could be to use Erlang behaviours.
 This is the way OTP handles generic functionalities that can be specialised (e.g. ``gen_server``).
-One approach could be to map each object-oriented base class to an Erlang **behaviour**.
-See some guidelines about `defining <http://wiki.trapexit.org/index.php/Defining_Your_Own_Behaviour>`_ your own behaviours and making them `cascade <http://wiki.trapexit.org/index.php/Cascading_Behaviours>`_
+One approach could be to map each object-oriented base class to an Erlang **behaviour**; see some guidelines about `defining <http://wiki.trapexit.org/index.php/Defining_Your_Own_Behaviour>`_ your own behaviours and making them `cascade <http://wiki.trapexit.org/index.php/Cascading_Behaviours>`_ (warning: probably dead links now)

-- As mentioned by Niclas Eklund, despite relying on quite different operating modes, WOOPER and `Orber <http://www1.erlang.org/doc/apps/orber/index.html>`_, an Erlang implementation of a **CORBA ORB** (*Object Request Broker*) offer similar OOP features, as CORBA IDL implies an object-oriented approach (see their `OMG IDL to Erlang Mapping <http://www.erlang.org/doc/apps/orber/ch_idl_to_erlang_mapping.html#6>`_)
+- As mentioned by Niclas Eklund, despite relying on quite different operating modes, WOOPER and `Orber <http://www1.erlang.org/doc/apps/orber/index.html>`_, an Erlang implementation of a **CORBA ORB** (*Object Request Broker*) offer similar OOP features, as CORBA IDL implies an object-oriented approach (see their `OMG IDL to Erlang Mapping <http://www.erlang.org/doc/apps/orber/ch_idl_to_erlang_mapping.html#6>`_; warning: probably a dead link now)

 WOOPER and Orber are rather different beasts, though: WOOPER is quite lightweight (less than 25 000 lines of code, including blank lines, numerous comments, tests and examples), does not involve a specific (IDL) compiler generating several stub/skeleton Erlang files, nor depends on OTP or on Mnesia (but depends on Myriad), whereas Orber offers a full, standard, CORBA implementation, including IDL language mapping, CosNaming, IIOP, Interface Repository, etc.